MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/use-mat.md

 You can use the Multilingual Editor to translate strings individually.
 As already mentioned, this is included in [The .msi installer](https://developer.microsoft.com/windows/develop/multilingual-app-toolkit).

 - Right-click the .xlf file that you want to translate.
-- Click **Open With...** and select Multilingual Editor.
+- Click **Open With...*- and select Multilingual Editor.
 You can optionally click **Set as Default**.
-- For each string, **Source** shows the original string in the default language.
+- For each string, **Source*- shows the original string in the default language.
 In **Translation**, type the string translated into the appropriate language for the .xlf file that you're editing.
 - When you're done, save and close the file.

 Rebuild your project to cause the translated strings to be copied into the Resources File (.resw) that corresponds to the .xlf file you were just editing.